anabelvonjackowski/Publications/readme.md

-This repository contains all scripts used in the publications:
+This repository contains all scripts used in these publications:

 * von Jackowski et al. (2020): **Dynamics of organic matter and bacterial activity in the Fram Strait during summer and autumn** _Philosophical Transactions of the Royal Society A_ doi: 10.1098/rsta.2019.0366
 * von Jackowski et al. (2022): **Variations of microbial communities and substrate regimes in the eastern Fram Strait between summer and fall** _Environmental Microbiology_, doi: 10.1111/1462-2920.16036